Existence of unimodular triangulations - positive results: Abstract

 \section{Abstract}

-Unimodular triangulations of lattice polytopes and their relatives arise in algebraic geometry, commutative algebra, integer programming and, of course, combinatorics.
+Unimodular triangulations of lattice polytopes arise in algebraic geometry, commutative algebra, integer programming and, of course, combinatorics.

-Presumably, ``most'' lattice polytopes do not admit a unimodular triangulation.
-In this article, we survey which classes of polytopes are known to have unimodular triangulations; among them some new classes, and some not so new which have not been published elsewhere.
+In this article, we review several classes of polytopes that do have unimodular triangulations and constructions that preserve their existence.

-We include a new proof of the classical result by Knudsen-Munford-Waterman stating that every lattice polytope has a dilation that admits a unimodular triangulation.
+We include, in particular, the first effective proof of the classical result by Knudsen-Mumford-Waterman stating that every lattice polytope has a dilation that admits a unimodular triangulation.
 Our proof yields an explicit (although doubly exponential) bound for the dilation factor.